 Bwindi Impenetrable National Park offers budget, mid-range, and luxury accommodation options throughout the park.
 Depending on your budget and preferences, you can choose from a range of accommodation facilities.
 Budget options can range from $40 to $80 per person in a group of two, mid-range from $80 to $150 per person sharing in a double room in a group of two.
 For luxury safaris, you may consider booking one of our packages such as the 3 Days Fly in Safari.
 Contact us for more information on your preferred accommodation category.

 During gorilla trekking, it is highly recommended to hire a porter for several reasons.
 One of the main reasons is that they can carry your backpack and remain with any items you may not need once you approach the gorillas.
 Additionally, the terrain in the forest can be slippery, and porters can help by giving you a pull or a push, which makes it easier for you to see the mountain gorillas.
 Hiring a porter also helps to contribute to the community’s development since some of them are school-going boys or have families to support.
 The cost of hiring a porter ranges from $15-$20 per porter.

 Tipping is a way to show appreciation for the excellent service provided by your guide, driver, waitstaff, porter, and Gorilla trekking guides.
 While it is not mandatory, we suggest setting aside some money for tipping during your Gorilla trekking safari.
-At Trek Africa Tours, we are a responsible tour company, and our consultants can provide you with more information about the appropriate amount to tip.
+At Trek Africa Expeditions, we are a responsible tour company, and our consultants can provide you with more information about the appropriate amount to tip.
 Contact us today to book your Gorilla trekking safari and learn more about your overall cost.